-i agree to the following laws and company policies about the sale of tobacco products, electronic cigarette products, and nicotine product (Please initial in each space provided.)
-I will not sell tobacco products, electronic cigarette products, nicotine products, or tobacco paraphernalia to anyone younger than 2 If the person appears to be younger than 27 years of age, I will ask for ID.
+I agree to the following laws and company policies about the sale of tobacco products, electronic cigarette products, and nicotine products (Please initial in each space provided.)
+I will not sell tobacco products, electronic cigarette products, nicotine products, or tobacco paraphernalia to anyone younger than 21 If the person appears to be younger than 30 years of age, I will ask for ID.
 If there is any doubt about the person's age, I will not make the sale.
 I will not knowingly sell tobacco products, electronic cigarette products, or tobacco paraphernalia to any adult for use by individuals younger than the legal age.
-If I think this is happening, I will not make the sale. l agree to know and comply with local, state, and federal laws and regulations.
-In turn, management agrees to support my judgment in not making sales in any of the above cases.
+If I think this is happening, I will not make the sale.
+I agree to know and comply with local, state, and federal laws and regulations.